 After the document has been signed, you must upload the necessary documents along with the application form.
 The documents which are required to be submitted are described above.

-An application number is generated which can be used to track the application status
+An application number is generated which can be used to track the application status.

-If the application has been processed, the applicant is notified through SMS
+If the application has been processed, the applicant is notified through SMS.

-The applicant has to acquire Form 4, which is the application form for driving licence in India.
+The applicant has to acquire Form 4, which is the application form for driving license in India.
 This Form can be downloaded from the official state transport website.
 Alternatively, the applicant may also visit the nearest RTO to obtain the form.

 The first two characters of your vehicle, here, KA indicate the state where the vehicle was registered.
 KA is code for Karnataka.